 Tourist Boat Grounding

-The maritime setting can also be full of hazards for recreational workers and their passengers.
+The maritime setting can also be hazardous for recreational workers and their passengers.
 In 2010, a passenger boat used for whale watching ran aground on a rocky shoal.
-Over 150 tourists on the boat had to be evacuated, and luckily no one was killed or hurt badly.
+Over 150 tourists on the boat had to be evacuated, and luckily, no one was killed or badly hurt.

 This is also an example of an accident that should have been prevented.
 The shallow area in which the crash happened was well-known and well-signposted.
 The crew had no reason to direct the ship into the too-shallow waters.